railsr/railsr.github.io/_posts/2015-12-17-oauth-facebook.md

 ---
+layout: post
-title: "Oauth-facebook with devise"
+title: Oauth-facebook with devise
-tags: [notes, rails]
+category: posts
 ---
 Quick notes on how to add facebook authentication to rails app.

 {% highlight ruby %}